arbabiha/StochasticModelingwData/README.md

 ## Dependencies:

-[Transportmaps by UQgroup @MIT](https://transportmaps.mit.edu/docs/): This package is used to compute the mapping between data distribution and the invariant measure of SDE system --- here Standard Normal Distribution
+[Transportmaps by UQgroup @MIT](https://transportmaps.mit.edu/docs/): This package is used to compute the mapping between data distribution and the invariant measure of SDE system --- here Standard Normal Distribution.

 [Numba](https://numba.pydata.org/): Used for fast integration of SDEs.

-[joblib](https://joblib.readthedocs.io/en/latest/): Used for parallel computation of inverse function in transportmaps
+[joblib](https://joblib.readthedocs.io/en/latest/): Used for parallel computation of inverse function in transportmaps.

 [pyswarm](https://pythonhosted.org/pyswarm/): Used for optimization of SDE parameters to match the spectrum of transported data.

-Send comments and questions to arbabiha@gmail.com
+Send comments and questions to arbabiha@gmail.com.